stefanpenner/promise.hash.helper/README.md

 # promise.hash.helper
 ![](https://github.com/stefanpenner/promise.hash.helper/workflows/CI/badge.svg)

-Inspired by `Promise.all` but rather then consuming an array it takes an object as input.
+Inspired by `Promise.all` but rather then consuming an array it takes an object as input, and "resolves" that objects values.

 ## Install